Samsung Chromebook Review ($249 Version)

 There are a number of different and more expensive Chromebooks out there – all the way up to the premium Chromebook Pixel, touch-screen, which retails for $1,299.
 So what makes the Samsung Chromebook worth highlighting here?

-The wi-fi enabled version retails for $249 (there is also a 3G version that retails for $80 more).
+The wi-fi enabled version retails for $249 (there is also a 3G version).
 That kind of unprecedented affordability has led this Chromebook to becoming the #1 selling laptop on Amazon (and one could reasonably assume nation-wide).

 Here’s what it is, in a nutshell: a more than adequate, cheap, user-friendly, quick-loading device with a full keyboard, to connect to, use, & explore the web.
 And with everything in the cloud, it probably suits the needs of at least 90% of all laptop users (and 100% of those who have a high-powered laptop/desktop complement).

 For a little background on how we use the Chromebook, it’s important you know what other devices we have and our usage habits.
 I have a Macbook Air, courtesy of my employer, that I use as my primary laptop.
 My wife had been using an old giant Acer laptop that ran on Windows XP.
 It had slowed to a crawl (it was never fast to begin with), and we were looking for something that we could use to jump online without having to wait 15 minutes for the wheels to crank long enough to make is useable.
 The Chromebook serves as a primary laptop for my wife and primary “personal” laptop for me.
 So it is getting some fairly heavy usage.
 Beyond that, we’re not married to any one operating system.
 I’ve used Windows.
 I’ve used OS X. And now I’ve used Chrome OS.
 Also, I am not a tablet fan.
 I type a lot and call me an old-timer, but I still like having a REAL keyboard.